textileio/papers/draft.md

 to transform (i.e., encode/decode) and apply Transaction Actions.
 An Event Codec is therefore an internal abstraction layer used to:

-1. Transform Actions made in a Transaction into an (array of) Events that will be dispatched via the Dispatcher to be "reduced".
+1. Transform Actions made in a write Transaction into an (array of) Events that will be dispatched via the Dispatcher to be "reduced".
 2. Encode Actions made in a Transaction in an IPLD Node, which will serve as a building block for an event Record entry in the local